jacksonmalms/setup-azure-sub-and-resource/README.md

 <img src="https://i.imgur.com/LjRwydo.png"/>
 </p>
 <p>
 First, you are obviously going to need to create an account.
 Go to https://azure.microsoft.com/en-us/free/ and click the green start free button.
-(Unfortunately you will need a credit card to create your free account, there really isn't any way around this, it just is what it is)
+(Unfortunately you will need a credit/debit card to create your free account, there really isn't any way around this, it just is what it is)
 </p>
 <br />